-At the end of the year, there were no cases (2021: 3 cases) where mortgage repayments were twelve months or more in arrears.
-The amount of arrears at the end of 2021 was \pounds 9,100 and the mortgage balances \pounds 117,000.
-There were three (2021: 2) cases in the Society's possession at the year end.
+At the end of the year, there were two cases (2022: no cases) where mortgage repayments were twelve months or more in arrears.
+There were three (2022:3) cases in the Society's possession at the year end.
 These are held short term to satisfy loan repayments.

 The Society uses forbearance measures to assist those borrowers experiencing financial difficulty.
 Where it is considered there is a possibility of a loss in such cases, a provision has been made in accordance with the Society's accounting policy for losses.
-There were 4 cases (2021: 8 cases) with balances outstanding of £294,000 (2021: £551,000) where forbearance measures such as transfer to interest only and deferred payments were in place at the year end.
+There were 3 cases (2022: 4 cases) with balances outstanding of £459,000 (2022: £294,000) where forbearance measures such as transfer to interest only and deferred payments were in place at the year end.